mk2lehe/miniab_idex/README.md

 # miniab_idex
-An idex playground built out of frankensteinium (voron miniab + anet + steel frame anyone?)
+An idex playground built out of frankensteinium (voron miniab + anet scraps + steel frame anyone?)

 ## Machine description
 A cartesian idex machine built from scraps and leftovers, with a usable build volume of about 200x200x240.